andykkimm/nfa_proj/README.md

 streamlit run app.py
 ```

-### Once running, Streamlit will open the app in your browser at:
+### All done!
+Once running, Streamlit will open the app in your browser at:
 ```bash
 http://localhost:8501
 ```